junxit/us-congress-bills-115/metadata.md

 - 2018-03-07 — Introduced in House
 - 2018-03-07 — Introduced in House
 - 2018-03-07 — Referred to the House Committee on Homeland Security.
+- 2018-03-19 — Referred to the Subcommittee on Border and Maritime Security.
+- 2018-06-06 — Committee Consideration and Mark-up Session Held.
+- 2018-06-06 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2018-06-06 — Subcommittee on Border and Maritime Security Discharged.
+- 2018-06-21 — Placed on the Union Calendar, Calendar No. 600.
+- 2018-06-21 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+115-774.
+- 2018-06-21 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+115-774.